Suppers with Santa

 Much to my mother’s dismay, I never bothered to stand in that line or subject my first born to this holiday tradition.
 She spent her first two Christmas seasons very unaware of all things Santa but by the time she was 2.5, she was most definitely a fan of the jolly old man in the red suit.
 Still, I wasn’t sold on the idea of her first encounter with the big guy taking place at the mall.
 So when someone in her playgroup suggested we buy tickets for a Supper with Santa, I thought that sounded like a wonderful alternative.

 Suppers with Santa is an annual fundraiser for the Earlyworks Children’s Museum run by the Earlyworks Society and takes place in early December.
 Admission covers both your dinner and tickets to Santa’s Village (another wonderful Huntsville holiday tradition, read our review from last year).
 Dinner is held in the ballroom at EarlyWorks and consists of pizza, salad, lemonade, and cookies.
 Nothing fancy but perfect for most picky eaters.
 Each table is set up for eight people and one extra seat reserved just for Santa.
 While you and your little ones wait for Santa to come over, his friends and helpers including elves, Mrs. Claus, and Grandma Claus come to visit and keep you entertained.

 What is it like you ask?
-Well, how about you watch this brief video from our visit two years ago.
+Well, how about you watch this brief video from our visit a few years ago.
 Obviously, I’m a big fan.

-The perfect cap to this fun-filled dinner is a walk across the street to Santa’s Village and even if you’ve been in year’s past, you’ll want to see the newest addition – Santa’s Magic Garden.
+The perfect cap to this fun-filled dinner is a walk across the street to Santa’s Village and even if you’ve been in year’s past, there’s always something new.
 This is a place where the whole family can enjoy Christmas trees that talk and sing, while holiday lights magically keep up the beat!

 The Hottest Ticket in Town